 The main Policies and initiatives are:

-Full details of these policies are available from Personnel or through the Personnel Website.
+Full details of these policies are available from Human Resources.
 The guidelines below highlight the key points.

 The University offers a range of part-time and term-time posts in line with the needs of the service.
 Additionally, full-time employees may request to work part-time at particular points in their career.
 Managers should carefully consider such requests taking into consideration: